-Distinguished Professor Genevieve Bell AO FTSE FAHA is the Director of the School of Cybernetics, Director of the 3A Institute (3Ai) and Florence Violet McKenzie Chair, and a Distinguished Professor at the Australian National University (ANU) as well as a Vice President and Senior Fellow at Intel Corporation.
+Distinguished Professor Genevieve Bell AO FTSE FAHA is the Director of the School of Cybernetics, Director of the 3A Institute (3Ai) and Florence Violet McKenzie Chair at the Australian National University (ANU).
+She is also a Vice President and a Senior Fellow at Intel Corporation.
 Genevieve completed her PhD in cultural anthropology at Stanford University in 1998.
 She is best known for her work at the intersection of cultural practice and technology development and widely recognised as an influential voice within academia, industry and government.

-Prof Bell is the inaugural appointee to the Florence Violet McKenzie Chair at the ANU, named in honour Australia’s first female electrical engineer, which promotes the inclusive use of technology in society.
-Prof Bell also presented the highly acclaimed ABC Boyer Lectures for 2017, in which she investigated what it means to be human, and Australian, in a digital world.
+Genevieve is the inaugural appointee to the Florence Violet McKenzie Chair at the ANU, named in honour Australia’s first female electrical engineer, which promotes the inclusive use of technology in society.
+She also presented the highly acclaimed ABC Boyer Lectures for 2017, in which she investigated what it means to be human, and Australian, in a digital world.

 Photo credit: Tegan Osborne

 - Pesce, M and Bell, G., 2018.
 1968.
 The Year the World Began.
 Next billion seconds. https://nextbillionseconds.com/2018/11/23/1968-when-the-world-began-part-one-the-pivot/